National University of Natural Medicine: Campus

 NUNM's main building was constructed in 1912 as an elementary school in the Portland Public Schools system, named Failing School, for former mayor Josiah Failing.
 It was a replacement for an 1883-built wooden school building with that name, located about two blocks away, which was torn down in 1922.
 The NUNM building was designed by Whitehouse & Fouilhoux, the architectural firm of Morris H. Whitehouse and Jacques Fouilhoux.
 A distinctive feature is the sundial, instead of a traditional clock, adorning the south façade near the roof.

 Failing School closed in spring 1959, and the building was used by Portland public schools for a vocational training program for graduates beginning in fall 1959.
 In 1961, this program was renamed Portland Community College and the building was renamed the Adult Education Center.
 The building was extensively renovated in 1964 for expansion of PCC's vocational programs.
 In 1971, the building was sold to Portland Community College, and it was later renamed the Ross Island Center.

-In June 1996, Bill Naito's company, H. Naito Corporation, purchased the building, with tentative plans to convert it into condominiums.
-Bill Naito said that part of his motivation was to save the historic structure.
-Naito died suddenly in May 1996, and the plans to convert the building were dropped.
-A few months later, in September 1996, the Naito Corp. sold the building to the National College of Naturopathic Medicine.